Yoga For Beginners: Ashtanga Yoga

 The form of yoga often stresses emotional and mental stability and strength.
 Asanas will influence not just your muscles and joints, but also your emotions and make purification easier.

 Ashtanga Yoga influences the subconscious mind.
-Deep breathing and body movement from one pose to the next helps you to calm down.
+Deep breathing and body movement in one pose to the next pose (asana) helps you to calm down.
 Focus rises and your stress hormone decreases and your feel-good hormone improves.
-All these bring you a sense of well-being and improve your life overall.
+The combination of calm and stimulating asana pushes you.

+This practice brings you a sense of well-being and improves your life.
 Daily practice increases willpower, dominance over compulsive disorders, addictions, and enhances patience.
-Healthy emotions bring clarity to thoughts and actions.
+Healthy emotions bring clarity to the thoughts and actions.

 You'll find a balance between thoughts and emotions.
 It will allow you to cope with emotionally stressful circumstances, work through the pain and suppressed feelings, and resolve them.
 This balance in your emotions will help your organs and your whole body function more effectively, and you will understand how closely your body and mind are linked.